 Buying a piece of land is a big commitment, and the process can be overwhelming at times.
-Here are some things to keep in mind when buying land.
+Here are some land buying tips to keep in mind.

-- Do the aesthetics of the land, when combined with a log home, meet your vision?
+- Do the aesthetics of the land meet your vision when combined with a log home?
 As an extreme example, you would not want purchase a prairie lot if your vision includes tall pine trees.

-- Is the land located your other interests and activities?
-Getting a ski-in/ski-out lot may be worth the cost if you ski every chance you get.
+- Is the land located near your other interests and activities?
+If you ski every chance you get, then purchasing a ski-in/ski-out lot may be worth the cost.

 - What is the future use of the land surrounding this piece of land?
 You want to understand the area’s zoning because that can impact your view and space whether it is a three-story home or a noisy roadway.
 Check with your builder, local building department, title companies, and neighbors to uncover factors not easily noticeable.